DaviKaur/WaterDistribution/README.md

 Command to compile this:

-g++ pipes_app.cpp -o pipe
+g++ Pipes_app.cpp -o Pipe

 To run, simply type:

-./pipe
+./Pipe

-*Executable File "pipe" is also available here.
+*Executable File "Pipe" is also available here.